 Research

-The Department of Educational Psychology is currently ranked seventh in the nation among public institutions by U.S. News & World Report.
+The Department of Educational Psychology is currently ranked sixth in the nation by U.S. News & World Report.
 This ranking reflects the quality research conducted by our faculty and graduate students.
 Our department is home to several nationally recognized research centers and grant-funded initiatives and has consistently averaged research expenditures between $2-5 million per year.

 National Deaf Center on Postsecondary Outcomes